mavxg/slatejs/README.md

 * [ ] Hookup Qube
 * [ ] Render out of date code (i.e. not yet calculated)

+* [ ] Replace should balance missing closes by inserting after your insert. and missing opens by inserting before your insert.

 ## Bugs

 * thrown exception in apply causes the application to be left in a broken state (locked)